NEW POWER OF CHOICE METER RULES

 Interval meters are all electronic.
 The display of the interval meter is programmed to show the date and time (in Eastern Standard Time as required by the National Electricity Rules) as well as the total kilowatt hours (kWh).

-Above left: E1 (single phase), Middle: E2 (single phase dual element) Right: E3 (three phase)
+Below left: E1 (single phase), Middle: E2 (single phase dual element) Right: E3 (three phase)

 The meter readings are collected via remote communications systems.
 Apart from the aspect of remote reading, these meters record your energy in the same way as interval meters, that is, recording how much electricity is used every 30 minutes.
 This means you can have time of use pricing.

-Above left and right: Two types of smart meter
+Below left and right: Two types of smart meter

 Net Meters (Will export excess solar power to the grid)